pololu/libpololu-avr/extra/src/README.txt

 You should see libpololu.a listed as an option on the left column.
 Select this file and click "add library" to add it to your project.

+We also strongly recommend the linker option

+  -Wl,-gc-sections

+This causes unused library functions to not be included, resulting in a much smaller code size.
+To include do this in AVR studio, select

+  Project -> Configuration Options -> Custom Options

+Click on [Linker options] add add -Wl,-gc-sections to the list.

 == Example AVR Studio Project ==